 - NotPerfectLinen: At this point, you may be thinking “wow, you were on an ethical brand bender this month” which is part of the point of this challenge for me–I’m hoping by limiting my intake I can shop mostly ethically this year (secondhand first as well).
 But this led to me doing a lot of research on ethical brands I like this month, which led to browsing.
 I will probably place a NPL order closer to summer!

 - Jumpsuits: This is also on my future “maybe” list–I’m looking for a sleeveless jumpsuit that I can layer tees under.
 I also tried this cute Madewell option, but it was wool.
-Being honest with myself, I live in Vegas!
-So this item should be summer-temps friendly.
+Being honest with myself, I prefer jumpsuits for summer.

 I also purchased two things that don’t “count” toward my 20 items, but I think are worth noting: a pair of blue light-blocking glasses (at the pleading of my optometrist but also I love cute glasses so I was like “yes add to cart”) and some socks.
 What I learned from my excitement about buying both of these things is that I love spending money so much I will find any excuse to do it.
 Oh?
 I can’t buy shirts this month?
 Socks it is!
 I would beat myself up over these purchases but I think they were overall good choices for me.
 But I hope the awareness carries forward so next time I find myself browsing for something practical I can remember that I may not actually need it and am more likely replacing the shopping urge with a new category.